TaoZang/WALL-E/README.md

-Build an automomous robot WALL-E driven by Raspberry Pi and Arduino.
+Build an autonomous robot WALL-E driven by Raspberry Pi and Arduino.